davenverse/shellfish/docs/tutorial/reading_writing.md

 In this section, we'll guide you through the process of opening and extracting information from files using our simple, intuitive API.
 Whether you're working with text, binary, or other formats, you'll find the tools you need to seamlessly integrate file reading into your Scala project.
 Let's dive in and unlock the power of data stored in files!

-**Important:** To avoid tutorial hell, we recomment to do a really small project while you read this turorial in order to place acquired knowledge into practice.
+**Important:** To avoid tutorial hell, we recommend to do a really small project while you read this tutorial in order to place acquired knowledge into practice.
 It doesn't have to be fancy, but it should tap into your curiosity and challenge you just a little.

 ## Reading and printing a file